ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 The `cm-type` currently has five allowed values: Reference Values, Endorsements, Evidence, Attestation Results, and Appraisal Policy, as defined in {{Section 8 of -rats-arch}}.
 Note that that an Appraisal Policy may refer to the appraisal of Evidence or Attestation Results, depending on whether the consumer of the conceptual message is a Verifier or a Relying Party.

-Future specifications that extend the RATS Conceptual Messages set can add new values to the `cm-type` using the process defined in {{iana-ind-ext}}.
+It is recommended that future specifications extending the RATS Conceptual Messages set add new values to the `cm-type` using the process defined in {{iana-ind-ext}}.

 ## Tag CMW {#cbor-tag}